Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models: Proposed Method

-The goal of \method is to maximize the accuracy of the compressed model by preserving the knowledge of the PLM. \method iteratively prunes the least important components in each sub-layer from the bottom to cope with the distorted inputs by pruning.
-Figure~\ref{fig:overview} illustrates the part of pruning process of \method for the second sub-layer, and it consists of three steps: (a) knowledge measurement, (b) knowledge-preserving mask search, and (c) knowledge-preserving pruning.
-In the first step, we measure the amount of predictive and representational knowledge in each attention head and neuron.
+In this section, we propose \method, an accurate retraining-free pruning algorithm which preserves the knowledge of PLMs through sublayer-wise iterative pruning process.
+Before describing our main ideas, we summarize several challenges that must be tackled. \begin{itemize} \item[\mybf{C1.}] \mybf{Importance} \mybf{criterion.} What aspects should we consider to find salient attention heads and neurons for preserving the knowledge of the PLM? \item[\mybf{C2.}] \mybf{Identifying} \mybf{uninformative} \mybf{components.} How many attention heads and neurons should we prune in each iteration, and how can we select attention heads and neurons that minimize knowledge loss? \item[\mybf{C3.}] \mybf{Minimizing} \mybf{the} \mybf{loss} \mybf{of} \mybf{knowledge.} Pruning induces the loss of knowledge of the PLM, leading to severe accuracy degradation.
+How can we efficiently recover the lost knowledge of PLM after pruning? \end{itemize} We address these challenges with the following main ideas. \begin{itemize} \item[\mybf{I1.}] \mybf{Knowledge} \mybf{measurement} \mybf{(Section~\ref{subsec:i1}).} We gauge the amount of inherent knowledge regarding both label prediction and intermediate representations to estimate the saliency of masked units. \item[\mybf{I2.}] \mybf{Knowledge}-\mybf{preserving} \mybf{mask} \mybf{search} \mybf{(Section~\ref{subsec:i2}).} In every iteration, we identify the meaningless masked units in the target sublayer considering their global importance which reflects both predictive and representational knowledge. \item[\mybf{I3.}] \mybf{Knowledge}-\mybf{preserving} \mybf{weight}-\mybf{tuning} \mybf{(Section~\ref{subsec:i3}).} We remove the identified meaningless masked units only in the target sublayer and reconstruct the knowledge of the PLM through efficient weight-tuning. \end{itemize} \method iteratively performs sublayer-wise pruning, from the bottom to the top sublayer, with the following three steps: (a) knowledge measurement, (b) knowledge-preserving mask search, and (c) knowledge-preserving weight-tuning.
+We illustrate a pruning process for a two-layered Transformer Encoder with four sublayers when the second sublayer is our target in Figure~\ref{fig:overview}.
+In the first step, (a) we measure the amount of inherent predictive and representational knowledge in each masked unit (attention head and neuron) in the target sublayer and sublayers above the target sublayer (e.g., from the second to the fourth sublayers in Figure~\ref{fig:overview}).
 The red and blue colors indicate the amounts of predictive and representational knowledge, respectively; darker colors denote richer knowledge.
-We do not measure the knowledge of the sub-layers below the target since they have already been pruned.
-Then, we compute the importance scores for each component (attention head in MHA or neuron in FFN) and sort them; we select the least important ones considering our FLOPs constraint.
-After that, we prune the selected components (e.g., $n_{2,1}$ and $n_{2,2}$ in Figure~\ref{fig:overview}) from the target sub-layer and tune the weights of the remaining components (e.g., $n_{2,3}$ in Figure~\ref{fig:overview}), in the target sub-layer to recover the PLM's knowledge.
-We also decrease the FLOPs constraint by the number of FLOPs of the remaining components and then move on to the next sub-layer.
-The knowledge of the PLM is preserved in the pruning process.
+We measure the amount of knowledge in the above sublayers to consider the global importance of masked units in the target sublayer in step (b).
+We do not measure the knowledge of the sublayers (e.g., $\text{MHA}_{\mathcal{S},1}$) below the target sublayer since they have already been pruned.
+Then, (b) we compute the importance scores for each masked unit considering both predictive and representational knowledge and sort them.
+We select the masked units with the least importance scores to be pruned considering the FLOPs budget.
+The number of selected masked units in the target sublayer is determined according to the global importance of the target sublayer since we evaluate and compare the importance scores of masked units in all of the unpruned sublayers.
+After that, (c) we prune the selected components (e.g., $n_{2,1}$ and $n_{2,2}$) from the target sublayer and tune the weights of the remaining components (e.g., $n_{2,3}$), in the target sublayer on a small sample dataset to recover the PLM's knowledge.
+We decrease the FLOPs constraint by the number of FLOPs of the remaining components and then move on to the next sublayer. \method accurately compresses the model since it iteratively prunes a small amount of masked units in each sublayer considering their global importance after reconstructing the knowledge of the previous sublayers.
+The running time of \method is significantly low since it performs only an efficient weight-tuning on a small sample dataset.
+We elaborate on the details of each step in the following sections.